Where history meets the future of leadership

 The Setting

-The retreat is held at MIT Endicott House, a historic executive education center surrounded by gardens and open grounds just outside Boston—an environment intentionally designed for reflection, dialogue, and deep learning.
+The retreat is held at MIT Endicott House, a historic executive education center surrounded by gardens and open grounds just outside Boston.
+This environment is intentionally designed for reflection, dialogue, and deep learning.

 The Experience